Albeoris/Memoria/README.md

 ## Debug (for users)

 - After first running the game, you should see "Memoria.ini" in the game directory.
-- If something went wrong, there will be errors in "Memoria.log".
+- If something went wrong, there should be errors in "Memoria.log".
 - If you can't see "Memoria.log", try running the game with administrator rights.
 - "Sharing violation on path" error: close applications holding the file.
 - "at Memoria.CsvReader.Read" error: delete files in (game)\StreamingAssets\Data and patch again.